 - Check the levels of chilli, salt, lemon, soy and water.
 Give a final blend and put into a container in the fridge.
 When you’re ready to eat, remove from the fridge and heat.

-- Tip: Buy fresh ginger, chop it into small pieces and then freeze in a container in the freezer so that you can always take out a portion size of fresh ginger for your recipes!
-Just peel and it’s ready to go.
+- Tip: For convenience, buy fresh ginger, chop it into cubes or slices and pop into the freezer in a container with a lid.
+Then you can just take out a slice whenever you need it!
+Simply peel and it’s ready to go.